 You will build a portfolio based around evidence generated by the various assessment methods in each unit.
 You are expected to work on multiple assessments at any one time.
 You will be assessed through practical demonstrations, logbooks and performance records, written reports and essays, presentations, workbooks, discussions and vivas.

 You are expected to purchase a uniform to wear at College and for practical sessions.
-Kit costs will vary depending on the items purchased: the cost is non-refundable once the items are ordered.
-You are also asked to contribute towards the end-of-year celebration event and yearly gym membership.
-Total costs are approximately £140.
+Kit costs vary depending on the items purchased and the cost is non-refundable once the order has been placed.
+You are also asked to contribute towards the end-of-year celebration event and our extensive trips and guest speakers list.
+Total costs are approximately £100.

-On successful completion, the course provides an excellent platform for progression to the:
+On successful completion, the programme provides an excellent platform for progression to courses such as the:

 You may also wish to seek voluntary or paid employment in the Public Services or in the security industry as a door supervisor, CCTV operator or security guard.
 Alternatively, you could apply for the special constabulary or reservist forces.
 You do not, of course, have to enter the Public Services as the skills gained on this course are transferable to a wider range of job areas.